FMSims/Resume/README.md

 of rail corridor.
 I ensure the accurate and expeditious change management of the underlying geospatial data.
 I maintain data standards, compatibility and synchronization with internal train dispatching systems, engineering systems, and other internal business partners all while ensuring interoperability of NS geospatial data with our external railroad partners, including CSX, BNSF, UP, and KCS Railroads, to ensure we are interoperable across the North American rail network.

-   _Achieving Goals_ - I have been successful in increasing the geospatial processing efficiency by multithreading production work flows to cut weeks off production times.
-I have exceeded every federal and internal corporate goal set.
-I have led the PTC GIS team to be ahead of schedule and to become the ’Team to Catch’ across the PTC landscape at NS.
-I reduced corporate risk exposure by surpassing the federally mandated, 51% completion milestone a full 8 months ahead of the deadline.

 **GIS SOFTWARE DEVELOPER**
 _Norfolk Southern Corporation. - Engineering - Atlanta, GA._